-In the case there are Role IDs parameter and/or Token IDs parameter in the access control decision request, the PDP CSE retrieves the <role> resources and/or <token> resources locally or retrieves them from another CSE using the process described in clause 7.5.3.
-How the PDP CSE retrieves the <role> resources and/or <token> resources locally or decides to contact another CSE for obtaining the <role> resources and/or <token> resources are out of scope of the specification.
+In the case there are Role IDs parameter and/or Token IDs parameter in the access control decision request, the PDP CSE retrieves the <role> and/or <token> resources locally or retrieves them from another CSE using the process described in clause 7.5.4.
+How the PDP CSE retrieves the <role> and/or <token> resources locally or decides to contact another CSE for obtaining the <role> and/or <token> resources are out of scope of the specification.

 Evaluating the access control decision request against access control policies as described in clause 7.1.